Biden presses Putin to act on ransomware attacks, hints at retaliation - Up News Info

 Moscow and Washington disagreed over whether the United States had formally sought Russian assistance to rein in ransomware attacks.

-A Kremlin statement said Putin noted to Biden that Russia “had not received any requests from the relevant U.S. departments in the last month despite the readiness of the Russian side to jointly stop crime in the sphere of information.”
+A Kremlin statement said Putin told Biden that Russia “had not received any requests from the relevant U.S. departments in the last month despite the readiness of the Russian side to jointly stop crime in the sphere of information.”

 Advertisement